DSpace-Labs/DSpace-Docker-Images/documentation/tutorialSetup.md

 #### Git-Bash Windows

 The Git Bash Shell attempts to convert a starting slash to a windows host directory.
 Use a double slash if you are running in Git Bash.
-If you expect to see command line output from a docker command, prefix the command with `winpty`/
+If you expect to see command line output from a docker command, prefix the command with `winpty`.

 ```
 winpty docker run -it --rm ubuntu ls //